simply-justin/lovelace-navbar-card/README.md

 - `states` -> Contains the global state of all entities in HomeAssistant.
 To get the state of a specific entity, use: `states['entity_type.your_entity'].state`.
 - `user` -> Information about the current logged user.
+- `navbar` -> Internal state of the navbar-card.
+Accessible fields are:
+  - `isDesktop` -> Boolean indicating whether the card is in its desktop variant or not.

 > **Tip**: You can use `console.log` in your JSTemplate to help debug your HomeAssistant states.